technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Motivation

-While react provides us with components and redux with state management tools, they don't come with a structure and architecture out of the box, that fits well for working on a single large application with multiple teams.
+While React provides us with components and redux with state management layer, they don't come with a structure and architecture out of the box, that fits well for working on a large application with multiple teams.

 Structuring application based on basic Redux examples imposes a high risk of namespace collisions of action types and action creators.
-It also comes with no guidance about when to connect a component and leads to a props passing overhead, when too many props need to be passed from the top level component down to a deeply nested one.
-A problem that comes with a global state is that it is easy to forget to remove properties over time when component stops using them, which leads to the state pollution.
+It also comes with no guidance about when to connect a component to the store and leads to a props passing overhead, when too many props need to be passed from the connected top level component down the deeply nested tree.
+Global state brings another problem: it is easy to forget to remove properties when component stops using them over time, which leads to state pollution.

-Another part is that React has no opinions on how to structure an application since components are very universal.
-We need a structure that enforces high cohesion principle by keeping related components close to each other.
-Also, we want to enforce separation of [container and presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components because it leads to a cleaner code.
-Another unsolved problem is when every component can use every other component, all components become highly interconnected at some point.
-To avoid this, we introduce 2 more complex types "feature", "page" and keep shared "components" clearly separated.
+React has no opinions on how to structure an application since components are universal.
+We need a structure that enforces high cohesion principle by keeping related code close to each other.
+Also, we want to enforce separation of [container and presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components because it leads to a cleaner code and better reuse.

+Another unsolved problem when every component can use every component is all components become highly interconnected at some point.
+To avoid this, we introduce 2 more complex types "feature" and "page".
+Also, we keep shared "components" clearly separated.

 ## Solution

 We use Redux to its fullest while avoiding namespace collisions and implicitness as much as possible by defining a set of conventions and principles, without introducing additional abstractions.

 1. We introduce highly cohesive features structure.
-1. We introduce more structure to the state.
+1. We introduce `features` and `pages` namespaces to the state.
 1. We introduce namespaced action types.
-1. We introduce higher-level relationships between sets of components (features and pages).
+1. We introduce new higher-level types: features and pages.

 ## Terminology